nickdademo/py_win_unc/index.md

 disconnect()
 {% endhighlight %}

 Disconnects the UNC path.
-If the command fails, this will raise a `ShellCommandError`.
+If the command fails, a `ShellCommandError` will be raised.

 ### is_connected {#UncDirectoryConnection_is_connected}